DilshaniNK/fullstack-Application-With-GOlang/README.md

-# First basic fullstack application using go backend and docker and typescript
+# First basic fullstack application using go backend and docker and Next.js